 - 1. A statement of the time, place and nature of the hearing. - 2.
 A statement of the legal authority and jurisdiction under which the hearing is to be held. - 3.
-A reference to the particular sections of the statutes and rules involved. - 4.
+A reference to the particular sections of the statutes and rules involved.
+If alleged conduct is claimed to violate a statute or rule, the verbatim language of or a citation to the statute or rule should be included in the notice. - 4.
 A short and plain statement of the matters asserted.
 The agency should identify the conduct which is alleged to give rise to the violations in the notice.